Chicago Bears

 Interceptions

-Statistically, their front seven production is below average compared to the league median, while their secondary is disciplined but rarely turns the ball over (0 INTs).
+Statistically, their front seven production is below average compared to the league median, while their secondary is highly opportunistic (23 INTs).

 * Grades calibrated to 2024 Regular Season (Weeks 1-16).